influxdata/docs-v2/content/influxdb/v1.3/query_language/data_exploration.md

 SELECT * INTO "copy_NOAA_water_database"."autogen".:MEASUREMENT FROM "NOAA_water_database"."autogen"./.*/
 ```

-When moving large amounts of data, to avoid running out of memory, we recommend
+When moving large amounts of data, to avoid running out of memory, sequentially
-sequentially running `INTO` queries for different measurements.
+run `INTO` queries for different measurements and time boundaries.
 Use the [`WHERE` clause](#time-syntax) to define time boundaries for each query.

 {{% note %}}